Study Types

 Challenges

-When relying on the judgment of LLMs, researchers must build a reliable process for generating ratings that considers the non-deterministic nature of LLMs and report the intricacies of that process transparently [17].
-For example, the order of options has been shown to affect LLM outputs in multiple-choice settings [18].
+When relying on the judgment of LLMs, researchers must build a reliable process for generating judgment labels that considers the non-deterministic nature of LLMs and report the intricacies of that process transparently [16].
+For example, the order of options has been shown to affect LLM outputs in multiple-choice settings [17].
+In addition to reliability, other quality attributes include accuracy of the labels, and the speed and scalability of the LLM tool.
+A reliable LLM might be reliably inaccurate and wrong.
+Evaluating and judging large numbers of items—for example, to perform fault localization on the thousands of bugs big open-source projects deal with—comes with costs in clock time, compute time, and environmental sustainability.

 LLMs for Synthesis